 I don’t know when I stopped obsessing about getting enough exercise.

-I know I loved going to the gym in my 30s and 40s, bouncing and kicking along with the enthusiastic aerobics instructor.
-I also remember being puzzled, then aggravated, in my early 50s when those last ten pounds refused to disappear despite my activity level.
+Certainly, I loved going to the gym in my 30s and 40s, bouncing and kicking along with the enthusiastic aerobics instructor.
+I also remember being puzzled, then aggravated, in my early 50s when those last 10 pounds refused to disappear despite my activity level.